 Self-esteem depends on your internal ability to generate positive feelings about your accomplishments — it’s not something other people can give you.
 And though it seems counterintuitive, kids actually develop it by struggling and sometimes falling short when they face new challenges.
 Nonstop cheerleading can short-circuit that process and trigger a cascade of changes that ultimately erode kids’ confidence.

-First, it can lead to that entitled I-can-do-no-wrong type of thinking.
+First, it can lead to an I-can-do-no-wrong type of thinking.
 “We have a generation that believes you can become rich and successful without any effort,” says Taylor.
 More concerning, though, is that kids can become hooked on the happy rush that comes with every “You’re so awesome!”
 (Who wouldn’t?!)
 Over time, their motivation may come to depend on it.
 Even worse, they may be unable to achieve much without it.
 The reason?
 They have no real proof of their capabilities and begin to doubt themselves entirely.

 “Kids may decide: I’m okay only if someone is telling me I am,” says Jane Nelsen, Ed.D., author and co-author of the Positive Discipline series of books and classes.
 The pattern often results in an intense fear of mistakes.
 They may think they’ll be perceived as stupid or that they’ll lose friends because of it.
 “The most hurtful perception these kids often have is that their parents won’t love them anymore,” says Taylor.
-Cue the stab to the heart.

 The Science of Healthy Praise